 Shortly thereafter, however, Standard Oil of Ohio was acquired by BP America and, as it turned out, BP America didn’t care much for it (many believe the company thought the word “FREE” seen upside down was insulting to a large corporation) and opted not to display the huge stamp.
 A bit of a local controversy ensued while the piece sat in storage, so BP America gifted “Free Stamp” to the City of Cleveland.

 As a result, “Free Stamp” now sits in Willard Park next to Cleveland City Hall.
 The stamp now rests on its side, creating the metaphor that the sculpture had been haphazardly flung across the city.

 There are many Instagram-worthy scenes in The Land, but the Fountain of Eternal Life takes the cake.
-Located adjacent to the Cleveland Convention Center and Cleveland Marriott Downtown at Key Center, the fountain features a 35-foot-tall bronze statue depicting a man reaching to the sky from a fury of flames.
+Located adjacent to the Huntington Convention Center of Cleveland and Cleveland Marriott Downtown at Key Center, the fountain features a 35-foot-tall bronze statue depicting a man reaching to the sky from a fury of flames.

 Put on display in 1964, the monument was created by Cleveland Institute of Art grad Marshall Fredericks to honor local veterans of the Korean War and World War II.

 Like many pieces of Cleveland public art, the Fountain of Eternal Life saw its share of controversy.
 Many people at the time opposed the idea of the statue being nude.
 That said, Fredericks ensured that the flame elements surrounding the statue were strategically placed around the figure’s body.